carlosjhr64/ascii_mathematical_notation/Script.md

 ## Methods

-With my script, all the the `String` methods are available to act on the current line.
+With my script, all the `String` methods are available to act on the current line.
 In addition, my script has the following methods:

 * tr